First Jewish–Roman War: Vespasian's Galilee campaign

 The next target was Gamla, a fortified city on a steep rocky promontory in the southern Golan, which Vespasian besieged for six weeks in the fall of 67.
 Archaeological finds at the site include pieces of armor, arrowheads and hundreds of ballista and catapult stones.
 Gamla's synagogue was seemingly repurposed into a refuge area, as indicated by fireplaces, cookpots, and storage jars buried under ballista stones.
 Despite heavy casualties, the Romans eventually seized the town in late October, and it was never resettled.
-According to Josephus, only two women survived, with the rest either throwing themselves into ravines or being killed by the Romans.
+According to Josephus, only two women survived; the rest either threw themselves into ravines or were killed by the Romans.

 In Gush Halav, John of Gischala opened surrender talks but used a brief Shabbat respite granted by Titus to flee with his followers.
 Titus encamped a few miles away at Kedasa, and when he returned, the city surrendered.
 The Romans also captured the fortress on Mount Tabor.
 Another Roman force retook Jaffa, ending rebel piracy that had disrupted naval routes and grain supplies; a storm helped by destroying the rebel fleet.